-Editor’s note: Gov. Jay Inslee issued new restrictions on Nov.
-15 in an effort to slow the spread of the coronavirus.
+Editor’s note: On Dec.
+30, Gov. Jay Inslee extended restrictions in an effort to slow the spread of the coronavirus.
 While most of the events listed below are outdoors or online, we advise you to call venues and check websites in advance to confirm all event details.

 Campus Luminata at Seattle Center: Seattle Center has lit the trees on its campus; they will remain lit through the new year.
 Free.
 305 Harrison St., Seattle; 206-684-7200; seattlecenter.com.